I'm a dedicated Jack Russell lover who's trained, hand-raised, bred, and bought Jack Russells.

 This lets the dog know what it should be chewing on rather than human skin.
 If you have an adult dog with biting problems, this is a serious matter that will probably require the skills of a professional trainer.

-Keep Your Dog from Running Away
+6. How to Keep Your Jack Russell From Running Away

 Jack Russells are born hunters, and they were made to dig – so dig they shall, even if it means digging under your fence.
 The tendency of dogs to go roaming is generally inspired by natural urges to go and find a mate.
 The tendency can be reduced a great deal by neutering and spaying.

 There are many other health benefits to neutering your dog too.
 On top of that, you should escape-proof your house and back yard, using chicken wire where necessary to block your dog from digging under fences.

-Solve Your Dog's Hyperactivity
+7. How to Solve Your JRT's Hyperactivity

 Jack Russells are pretty hyper by nature, but many are excessively hyper because their owners don’t help them release their energy.
-If your dog is excessively hyper it very likely needs more exercise.
+If your dog is excessively hyper, it very likely needs more exercise.